 Methadone is considered the standard of care when treating opioid addiction in pregnant women.
+Methadone may be removed from the body faster during pregnancy, so pregnant women may need increased doses of methadone.
+This is something only your healthcare provider can determine.
 Women receiving methadone for the treatment of addiction should be maintained on their daily dose of methadone in addition to receiving the same pain management options during labor and delivery as women who are not receiving treatment for opioid addiction.

 Pregnant women in methadone treatment programs are reported to have improved fetal outcomes compared to pregnant women using illegal drugs.
 A baby’s growth in the uterus, birth weight, length, and/or head circumference may be decreased in infants born to opioid-addicted mothers treated with methadone during pregnancy.
 Growth deficits do not appear to last; however, decreased performance on behavioral tests has been found to continue into childhood.